fidelity/awsrun/README.md

 ## Installation

-Python 3.6 or higher is required.
+Python 3.7 or higher is required.

+To install (suggest using a virtual env):

+    $ python -m pip install awsrun

+This will install both `awsrun` and `azurerun`.

 To install from source, clone the repo and run pip install:

     $ git clone https://github.com/fidelity/awsrun.git
     $ cd awsrun
-    $ pip3 install .
+    $ python -m pip install .

-This will install both `awsrun` and `azurerun`.

 In order to use the built-in awsrun [`aws`](https://fidelity.github.io/awsrun/commands/aws/aws.html) command, the AWS